anithaamarnath/card_game_midterm/README.md

   -Player can see players rankings per game type (by number of wins) -Player can see archive of games played by each player

+## Supporting other game types

+  -This app comes with one game already programmed in 'Goofspeil', but it can support other game types.
+When the game type is set to NULL it will run Goofspeil by default, but the code can be altered to insert as many other gametypes as possible.
+  -Use the 'position' coloumn in the 'cards' table to designate where the cards would be in the realgame counterpart (ie. 3 = deck, 1 = player1_hand, 4 = discard piles).
+Using this framework most card games should be able to be created.

 ## Dependencies